GraphScope/GART/README.md

 ### Configure Data Source

 Before running GART, we need to configure the data source to capture its logs.
-Currently, we have supported MySQL and PostgreSQL as relational data source.
+Currently, we have supported MySQL and PostgreSQL as the relational data source.

-- Kafka configuration file `$KAFKA_HOME/config/server.properties`
-    ```
-    delete.topic.enable=true
-    ```
-If we use MySQL as relational database
+#### MySQL
 - MySQL configuration file `/etc/mysql/my.cnf`:
     ```
     [mysqld]